Fabian Sporkslede: Willem II (loan)

 On 10 July 2014, it was announced that Sporkslede was sent on loan to Willem II.
 He made his first league appearance coming on as a 71-minute substitute in the 2–1 away win against Feyenoord at De Kuip on 7 September 2014.
-On 23 September 2014, Sporkslede made his debut in the KNVB Cup match against Delta Sport which ended in a 2–1 loss for Willem II.
+On 23 September 2014, Sporkslede made his debut in the KNVB Cup match against Delta Sports which ended in a 2–1 loss for Willem II.
 His loan was ended during the Winter transfer window as Sporkslede had only played two matches since his arrival in July.

 Return to Ajax

 On 26 January 2015, it was announced that Fabian Sporkslede would return to Ajax, playing for the reserves team Jong Ajax in the Eerste Divisie, the 2nd tier of professional football in the Netherlands.

 RKC Waalwijk

 On 27 September 2019, he signed a contract for the 2019–20 season with RKC Waalwijk.

 FC Dinamo Tbilisi

 On 5 January 2021, he signed a 2-year contract with Dinamo Tbilisi.